St John's Catholic Comprehensive School

 Welcome to St John's Catholic Comprehensive School

 Welcome to the St John’s area of the on-line prospectus and thank you for considering St John’s Catholic Comprehensive School as a Sixth Form destination.
-We hope that before you make this important decision regarding your post-16 education, you will come and sample the atmosphere and discover for yourself what St John’s has to offer at our Open Evening on Wednesday 14th November 2018 which starts at 7pm and runs until 9pm
+We hope that before you make this important decision regarding your post-16 education, you will peruse our information page which will be on the school website from 11th November.
+Our website is www.stjohnscs.com

 This is an exciting time to be entering the last phase of your school education.
 Most of you will continue into Higher Education or find a job which will have a training and educational element in it; either way your time in the Sixth Form will act as the bridge to whichever pathway you ultimately choose to follow.
 Your compulsory education is nearly over and you should make this next step in the full knowledge of what to expect.
 We wish you well as you make the most important decision in your education so far.

-Please be advised that the functionality on UCAS Progress has changed this year.
-Any student who is currently attending one of the following:
+Please be advised any student who is currently attending one of the following:

 • a school which is out of this county